 CycleOps JetFluid Pro Review

-CycleOps has an extensive line of bike trainers available and the JetFluid Pro falls in the lower end of the price spectrum, with the Hammer Direct Drive winner of our Editors Choice Award sitting right at the top.
+CycleOps has an extensive line of bike trainers available and the JetFluid Pro falls in the lower end of the price spectrum with the Hammer Direct Drive, winner of our Editors' Choice Award, sitting right at the top.
 The simple and reliable fluid resistance unit provides a nice progressive resistance curve based on wheel speed.
 It lacks the advanced features of the smart trainers in our review, but it is a solid product and a good option for those on a budget.
 It scores lower than the Kinetic Road Machine mainly due to poor road feel and less robust construction, but it does have advantages, and scores highly in some of our comparison criteria categories.
-Read on for all the details and to see how it stacks up against the competition.

 Connectivity and Power Accuracy